Carbon-izer Presents Northwest Freeway (Outer Belt)

 FAIRFIELD MARKETPLACE

 Fairfield Marketplace really came into its own with the 2015 opening of Kroger Marketplace (its main anchor) but it goes back to the early 1990s with an older "Fairfield Market", which has been since forgotten but incorporated into the main shopping center.
 You can see a PDF here (archived from here) to help explain the layout.
+Some of the addresses here have non-US-290 addresses but they're grandfathered in.

 Memorial Hermann Cypress Hospital / 27800 Northwest Freeway